-The Class of 2020 runs in block 4 and starts on April 23, 2020.
+The Class of 2022 runs in block 4 and starts on Tuesday April 26, 2021.
 Lectures and exercises will run online.
-See Absalon for details.
+See Course description and Absalon for further details.

 Climate Action Tracker (see where we are heading with current pledges to the Paris agreement)